 - Education (PDF, 90kB)

-- International Studies (PDF, 94kB) - covers International and Global Studies with topics such as Globalisation, Global Economy and Global Governance, language and cultural studies.
+- International Studies and Languages (PDF, 94kB) - covers International and Global Studies with topics such as Globalisation, Global Economy and Global Governance, language and cultural studies.

 - Business (PDF, 108kB)